Iretha/data-structures-and-algorithms/docs/alg-04_01-merge-sort.md

 1. Find the middle of the array: m = (l+r)/2
 2. Invoke mergeSort(arr, l, m) for the first half
 3. Invoke mergeSort(arr, l, m) for the second half
-4. Merge them back, while sorting
+4. Merge them back, while ordering elements from min to max.

 ## Runtime Characteristics
 Relatively fast - O(nlog(n))